MarcBrede/trajectory_prediction/README.md

 # Self-Supervised Multi-Agent Navigation in Unconstrained Environments

 This project aims to train a model capable of guiding a vehicle from a starting position to a target position while avoiding collisions.
 It is based on the paper [Multi-Agent Navigation in Unconstrained Environments](https://arxiv.org/abs/2307.16727).
 In this paper, a model is trained to guide vehicles in a similar manner.
-However, it is done in a supervised way with labels obtained from an optimization algorithm that captures labels.
-In a subsequent step, these labels are used to train a model.
-This project aims to eliminate this separate step of obtaining labels and attempts to directly train the model in a self-supervised manner by designing a loss function.
+However, it is done in a supervised way with labels obtained from an optimization algorithm.
+These labels are used to train a model.
+This project aims to eliminate the separate step of obtaining labels and attempts to directly train the model in a self-supervised manner by designing a loss function.

 ## Dynamic Vehicle Equation

 The dynamic vehicle control model simulates the vehicles based on control inputs.
 Position, angle, and velocity of the vehicle depend on the previous state.
-The model should predict the correct steering and pedal inputs to guide vehicles to their target position.
+The learned model should predict the correct steering and pedal inputs to guide vehicles to their target position.
 The challenge here is the fact that such a vehicle model is a non-holonomic system, meaning that the position can only indirectly be influenced.

 ![x_{t+1} Formula](https://latex.codecogs.com/svg.latex?x_{t+1}%20=%20x_t%20+%20v_t%20\cdot%20\cos(\theta_t)%20\cdot%20\Delta%20t)